smartdevicelink/sdl_evolution/proposals/NNNN-Adding-Metadata-Types.md

 For each text field, a new optional parameter "fieldType" could be set by applications to describe what type of data is available in the associated text field.
 The "fieldType" parameter would consist of an enumeration of common metadata types.

 For the mobile side, we would update the "show" RPC to take in text field objects instead of strings and define the text field struct for mobile.
-This would be a breaking change to the "show" command.
+The proxy should handle the interface with the application to accept the legacy string parameter so that apps are not forced to change their implementation.
+If a string is received instead of a text field object, the proxy would create a text field object and give it a "fieldType" of "none".

 ### Additions to HMI_API